Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae

-The above calculation and test model, as well as results from previous studies on expansion opacities in LTE \citep[e.g.][]{Kasen.etal:13,Tanaka.etal:20,Deprince.etal:25}, suggest that the conditions required for line opacity alone to provide sufficient optical depth in order to produce a continuum in the 2.5 -- 5\,$\mu$m range are not easily achievable based on the the currently known range of possible ejecta properties, particularly if the photosphere is moving at a relatively fast velocity of $\sim 0.08$c.
-Though a dedicated study on this question should be conducted in order to yield a conclusive answer, we argue that other sources of opacity should be considered in order to produce such a cool, red continuum as observed in AT2023vfi, assuming this object originated from a BNS merger \citep[see][]{Arunchalam.etal:25}.
+The above calculation and test model, as well as results from previous studies on expansion opacities in LTE \citep[e.g.][]{Kasen.etal:13,Tanaka.etal:20,Deprince.etal:25}, suggest that the conditions required for line opacity alone to produce a photosphere emitting as a cool Blackbody at $\gtrsim$30~d are not easily achievable based on the the currently known range of possible ejecta properties, particularly if the photosphere is moving at a relatively fast velocity of $\sim 0.08$c.
+Though a dedicated study on this question should be conducted in order to yield a conclusive answer, we argue that other sources of opacity or thermal emission must be considered in order to produce such a cool, red continuum as observed in AT2023vfi, assuming this object originated from a BNS merger \citep[see][]{Arunchalam.etal:25}.